-All resident students, except for town house residents, must purchase the 14 or 21 meal plan.
-If the town house is used for single student accommodations, students must purchase the 14, 21, or the town house meal plan (120 meals per semester).
+All resident students, except for town house residents, must purchase either the 14-meal or 21-meal plan.
+If a town house is used for single student accommodations, students must purchase the 14, 21, or the town house meal plan (120 meals per semester).